$LevyIO

 Methodology & Official Sources for Alimony Paid (pre-2019)

-How the Alimony Paid (pre-2019) works: This federal tax deduction reduces your taxable income before tax brackets are applied.
-The exact savings depend on your marginal tax rate — higher-bracket taxpayers save more from each dollar deducted.
-Eligibility, limits, and phaseout thresholds are governed by the Internal Revenue Code and updated annually by IRS Revenue Procedures.
+How the Alimony Paid (pre-2019) works: This federal tax deduction can reduce taxable income before tax brackets are applied when the taxpayer meets the current-year eligibility rules.
+The exact savings depend on your marginal tax rate, filing status, income, and documentation.
+Eligibility, limits, and phaseout thresholds are governed by the Internal Revenue Code and updated through IRS forms, instructions, publications, notices, and revenue procedures.

 Authoritative sources: